The word Pongal means "Boiling out of Vessel".

 However spicy form of this pongal is cooked with Pepper and Cumin.

-The normal cooking of rice in olden days was referred to the word pongal, which people ask as "Arisi Pongiyacha" or "Saadam pongiyacha" or "Soru Pongiyacha"It means "have you boiled rice".
+Making a research on Tamil food habits, we will be able to find that Rice is the main part of the food stuff of Tamil people.
+The normal cooking of rice in olden days was referred to the word pongal, which people ask as "Arisi Pongiyacha" or "Saadam pongiyacha" or "Soru Pongiyacha".
+It means "have you boiled rice".
 Later the tradition lost to the saying "Saadam Vadichacha" (Have you filtered Boiled rice) or "Saadam Senjacha" (Have you made rice) or "Saadam Samachacha" (Have you cooked rice).
 The word "Sooru" is now considered as colloquial and many hesitate using it.
 However the word "Sooru" was used by common Tamil people more, when compared to "Saadam" which has the same meaning of "Sooru".

 However "Sooru" is the Laymans word of referring "Boiled Rice" in Tamil.